-Even assuming that you keep it down to 2 stops for gas and the rest room and a quick lunch break, you'll need at least 12 hours 30 minutes to make the journey so setting off at 7am will still only get you to Vegas in time for a late dinner.
+Even assuming that you keep it down to 2 stops for gas and the restroom and a quick lunch break, you'll need at least 12 hours and 30 minutes to make the journey.

-If you want to make a real road trip out of it, I'd take at least 2 days each way to drive from Denver to Las Vegas and back.
+If you want to make a real road trip out of it, we suggest taking at least 2 days each way to drive from Denver to Las Vegas and back.
 You'll see some great options for overnight stops and things to do below.
-If you plan on visiting any of the National Parks or other scenic detours along the way, you'll want to add at least a day each to allow time to get there and explore.

 Best road trip route from Denver to Las Vegas

-There is one great route Between Denver and Las Vegas that is not only the fastest way to get from one city to the other, but is also impossibly scenic.
+There is one great route between Denver and Las Vegas that is not only the fastest way to get from one city to the other but is also stunningly scenic.

 Unless you want to make a very specific detour to see some other sights along the way, you'll want to follow this route over the Rockies and across the Utah deserts.